Jalez/mui-toolpad-extended-tuni/packages/core/README.md

 npm install @mui-toolpad-extended-tuni/core
 ```

+**Note**: This package is typically installed as a peer dependency of `@mui-toolpad-extended-tuni/main` or other extension packages.
+You usually don't need to install it directly unless you're using it standalone.

-## Peer Dependencies
+## Required Peer Dependencies

-This package requires the following peer dependencies:
+This package requires the following peer dependencies to be installed:

+### React & UI Framework
 - `@emotion/react`: ^11.0.0
 - `@emotion/styled`: ^11.0.0
 - `@mui/icons-material`: ^7.0.0